NicoRenaud/husky.3/README.md

 # Example

 One example is provided.
 The conductance of a benzene di-thiol is computed using husky.
+The file husky.sh is a job file that shows how to call the executable. hsk.in contains all the information for the calculations and is self-explanatory.
+The file CSHAu.param contains the Huckel parameters that are used durint the calculation.
+A file params containing Huckel parameter for all atoms is present in SRC/huckel/.
+You can use these parameters for other calculations.
+Warning syntax in different files.
+If hsk.in contains Au then the parameter file should contain Au and not AU.

 ![alt text](./junction.png)